MacGapProject/MacGap1/README.md

 	// Remove the user default for the specified key. macgap.userDefaults.removeObjectForKey('macgap_mykey');

 	// Be notified when the user defaults are changed.
-To see what was changed, store a local snapshot of the object and compare to it. document.addEventListener('userDefaultsChanged', function(e) {
+To see what was changed, store a local snapshot of the object and compare to it.
+Only items with a key beginning with `macgap_` are returned, although any key may have triggered the event.
+For example, since the window's x,y position is stored in the User Defaults, this event will fire every time the app window is moved. document.addEventListener('userDefaultsChanged', function(e) {
 		console.log(e.data);
     }, true);